Bulend Biščević: Željezničar

 Born in Sarajevo, SFR Yugoslavia, present day Bosnia and Herzegovina, Biščević spent almost his entire career playing for hometown club Željezničar.
 That is the club where he began playing football as a child, and in 1994 he started playing for the first team.
 At first, he played as a right-back, but in 2001, Željezničar's manager Amar Osim moved him to midfield.
 That was the position in which Biščević showed his real qualities.
 He was a hard-working player who ran a lot and was mostly oriented in disrupting opposite teams play.
 Biščević had good technique, so he would, if needed, play in more offensive roles.

 During his ten period with Željezničar, he had many success.
-Biščević won three Bosnian Premier League titles, three Bosnian Cups and three, now defunct, Bosnian Supercups.
+Biščević won three Bosnian championship titles, three Bosnian Cups and three Bosnian Supercups.

 Later career and retirement

 In 2004, Biščević moved to Cypriot First Division side AEP Paphos.
-He then moved to Hajduk Split at the beginning of the next year, where he won the 1.
-HNL and the Croatian Super Cup.
+He then moved to Hajduk Split at the beginning of the next year, where he won the Croatian First League and the Croatian Super Cup.
 Finally, in the 2006 winter transfer window, Biščević came back to Bosnia and Herzegovina and signed a contract with Zrinjski Mostar.
 Before the start of 2006–07 season, he decided to retire from professional football at only the age of 31.